-COUNCIL BILL NO. F/S (2) O-06-8 ENACTMENT NO. SPONSORED BY: Debbie O'Malley & Isaac Benton 1 ORDINANCE 2 DEFINING AFFORDABLE HOUSING OPPORTUNITIES FOR ALBUQUERQUE'S 3 WORKING FAMILIES; DIRECTING AN ON-GOING FIVE YEAR STRATEGIC WORKFORCE HOUSING PLAN AND NEEDS ASSESSMENT; REQUIRING 5 PROGRAM ELEMENTS: PROVIDING FUNDING IN THE CITY CAPITAL IMPROVEMENT PROGRAM AND GENERAL OBLIGATION BOND PROGRAM; CREATING A WORKFORCE HOUSING TRUST FUND: ASSURING THAT 7 RESOURCES ARE DIRECTED TO FAMILIES ACCORDING TO INCOME AND 9 NEED: PROVIDING FOR A PACKAGE OF INCENTIVES TO SUPPORT THE 10 EFFICIENT AND COST EFFECTIVE PRODUCTION OF WORKFORCE HOUSING: 11 REQUIRING NOTIFICATION OF RESIDENTS IN LAND USE ACTIONS THAT MAY 12 RESULT IN DISPLACEMENT; REQUIRING THE REPLACEMENT OF 13 AFFORDABLE HOUSING LOST TO NUISANCE ABATEMENT DEMOLITION 14 ACTIONS.
-AND REQUIRING THE REHABILITATION OF AFFORDABLE 15 HOUSING BOARDED-UP THROUGH NUISANCE ABATEMENT ACTIONS: REQUIRING WORKFORCE HOUSING BE INCLUDED AS AN ELEMENT IN CITY 16 17 PLANS AND INCORPORATED INTO THE PLANNED GROWTH STRATEGY 18 IMPLEMENTATION.
-19 BE IT ORDAINED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF 20 ALBUQUERQUE: 21 Section 1.
+COUNCIL BILL NO. F/S(3) O-06-8 ENACTMENT NO. SPONSORED BY: Debbie O'Malley & Isaac Benton 1 ORDINANCE 2 DEFINING AFFORDABLE HOUSING OPPORTUNITIES FOR ALBUQUERQUE'S 3 WORKING FAMILIES; DIRECTING AN ON-GOING FIVE YEAR STRATEGIC WORKFORCE HOUSING PLAN AND NEEDS ASSESSMENT; REQUIRING 5 PROGRAM ELEMENTS: PROVIDING FUNDING IN THE CITY CAPITAL IMPROVEMENT PROGRAM AND GENERAL OBLIGATION BOND PROGRAM; CREATING A WORKFORCE HOUSING TRUST FUND; ASSURING THAT 7 RESOURCES ARE DIRECTED TO FAMILIES ACCORDING TO INCOME AND 9 NEED: PROVIDING FOR A PACKAGE OF INCENTIVES TO SUPPORT THE 10 EFFICIENT AND COST EFFECTIVE PRODUCTION OF WORKFORCE HOUSING: 11 REQUIRING NOTIFICATION OF RESIDENTS IN LAND USE ACTIONS THAT MAY +Bracketed/Underscored Material+] - New 12 RESULT IN DISPLACEMENT; REQUIRING WORKFORCE HOUSING 13 RECOMMENDATION BE INCLUDED AS AN ELEMENT IN CITY PLANS AND 14 INCORPORATED INTO THE PLANNED GROWTH STRATEGY 15 IMPLEMENTATION.
+BE IT ORDAINED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF 16 17 ALBUQUERQUE: 18 Section 1.
 SHORT TITLE.
-This Ordinance may be cited as the Workforce 22 Housing Opportunity Act (the "Act ").
-23 Section 2.
+This Ordinance may be cited as the Workforce 19 Housing Opportunity Act (the "Act").
+20 Section 2.
 FINDINGS.
-24 (A) The Albuquerque/Bernalillo County Comprehensive Plan's goal is to increase the supply of affordable housing and ameliorate the problems of homelessness and displacement; and
+21 (A) The Albuquerque/Bernalillo County Comprehensive Plan's goal is to 22 increase the supply of affordable housing and ameliorate the problems of 23 homelessness and displacement; and 24 (B) The City's Five Year Consolidated Plan 2003 to 2007 shows that 33% of all households in Albuquerque have some housing affordability problem and

-- (B) The City's Five Year Consolidated Plan 2003 to 2007 shows that 33% of all households in Albuquerque have some housing affordability problem and nearly 80% of households whose income is under 50% of median income are rent burdened or living in overcrowded conditions; and - (C) Through a combination of forces including rapidly rising land prices, slow wage growth, declining real wages, increasing utility costs and increasing construction costs we find that hard working families, after paying the rent, are having difficulty paying for the necessities of life; and - 9 (D) There are an estimated 3,000 homeless individuals in Albuquerque 10 whose path to independent living depends upon permanent, affordable 11 housing; and - (E) The City of Albuquerque adopted R-05-255 calling for an update and review of City affordable housing policy, interviews with Stakeholders, analysis of best practices in other cities and consideration of innovative approaches to addressing Albuquerque's affordable housing needs; and - (F) Working families having safe, decent and affordably priced housing in stable neighborhoods is advantageous for personal success in school and work and is therefore a prerequisite for the economic success of our community. - (G) Albuquerque can look to other regional western cities for models of innovative and successful approaches to producing affordable housing to meet the needs of its working families; and - (H) An increase in commitment to Workforce Housing will allow affordable housing providers including the City to leverage additional funding from foundations, financial intermediaries and other community resources; and - (I) Meeting the housing needs of working families through well designed, quality built housing and apartments leads to stable, mixed income, diverse neighborhoods and adds to the economic vitality of the community.
+- 1 nearly 80% of households whose income is under 50% of median income are 2 rent burdened or living in overcrowded conditions; and - (C) Through a combination of forces including rapidly rising land prices, slow wage growth, declining real wages, increasing utility costs and increasing construction costs we find that hard working families, after paying the rent, are having difficulty paying for the necessities of life; and - 7 (D) There are an estimated 3,000 homeless individuals in Albuquerque whose path to independent living depends upon permanent, affordable housing; and - (E) The City of Albuquerque adopted R-05-255 calling for an update and review of City affordable housing policy, interviews with Stakeholders, analysis of best practices in other cities and consideration of innovative approaches to addressing Albuquerque's affordable housing needs; and - (F) Working families having safe, decent and affordably priced housing in stable neighborhoods is advantageous for personal success in school and work and is therefore a prerequisite for the economic success of our community; and - (G) Albuquerque can look to other regional western cities for models of innovative and successful approaches to producing affordable housing to meet the needs of its working families; and - (H) An increase in commitment to Workforce Housing will allow affordable housing providers to leverage additional funding from foundations, financial intermediaries and other community resources; and - (I) Meeting the housing needs of working families through well designed, quality built housing and apartments leads to stable, mixed income, diverse neighborhoods and adds to the economic vitality of the community.